 Smaller Margin for Error

 The thing with converting your garage is that it is different from your standard extension.
-There is less work involved in that it is primarily an internal job, which means there is a smaller margin for error when the job is being carried out.
-You have more control over the process, and it also means that if anything does go wrong it should still be quite quick to rectify.
+There is less work involved in that it is primarily an internal job.
+This means there is a smaller margin for error when the job is being carried out.
+You have more control over the process.
+Furthermore, it also means that if anything does go wrong it should still be quite quick to rectify.

 Your Council Tax Remained Unchanged